-Residents must be primarily involved in the care of 150-250 patients per year, a minimum of 450 patients in 3 years, with a maximum of 750 patients in 3 years.
+Residents must be primarily involved in the care of 150-250 patients per year, a minimum of 450 patients in 4 years.
 Clinical experiences are scheduled in interdepartmental clinics, pediatric radiation oncology, and radiation physics.

 Pediatric Radiation Oncology

-The Department of Radiation Oncology at St. Jude Children's Research Hospital in Memphis, Tenn., offers an excellent two-month rotation in pediatric radiation oncology for Allegheny General Hospital radiation oncology residents at the PGY4 or 5 level.
-The program introduces residents to the major pediatric cancers reviewing in both clinical and didactic sessions the clinical aspects of childhood cancer.
+The Department of Radiation Oncology at the Children’s Hospital of Philadelphia, offers an excellent one-month rotation in pediatric radiation oncology for Allegheny General Hospital radiation oncology residents at the PGY 4

 Techniques specific to treating all common pediatric neoplasms are reviewed during the rotation with residents actively participating both in patient evaluation and treatment planning under the close supervision of the radiation oncology faculty.
 Residents also have the opportunity to monitor patients under treatment, participate in both short- and long-term follow-up, participate in national pediatric oncologic protocols and attend weekly tumor boards related to leukemia, solid tumors and brain tumors.
 This experience is an unparalleled unique opportunity which has become a favorite of the residents.